ddrohan/mobile-app-dev-labs/session03/lab/md/step03.md

 	        android:layout_alignParentTop="true" />
 ~~~

-Build your project and if you run your app again you should see your list displayed on the Home Screen like so:
+Build your project and if you run your app again you should see your list displayed on the Home Screen like so (with a small bug to fix!) :

 ![](../img/lab0301.png)